glburman/ListPagerRazorLibrary/README.md

 - span.pager-page
 - span.pager-dropdown

+**If I've missed any please let me know**

+## Partial Views In The Library

+The library is primarily a View Component library and while any of the View Components can be invoked as Partial Views, the library also contains these "View Component free" Partial Views:

+**_ListPagerShort**
+* Implements the pager as a simple range (ul) of page numbers and elipses that provide movement up and down the full range of data pages.

+**_ListPagerSheets**
+* Implements the pager in a format suitable for paging through a document, for example a multi-page blog entry, with a fixed pager width.

+**_ListPager**
+* The fully composed ListPager that implements all of it's features as Partial Views, not View Components.

 ## ListPager View Components as Partial Views

-As noted there is a purely (internally all PV's) Partial View version of ListPager, _ListPager.

-With the caveats below you can also use any of the library's View Components as Partial Views as well.
+With the caveats below you can also use any of the library's View Components as Partial Views.

 For example like this for **ListPagerLinks.cshtml**: